feelpp/feelpp/benchmarks/magnetostatic/README.md

 - natural -> diverging due to indefinite preconditioner

 ##### Remarks and ongoing work
 - The use of LU as preconditionner + CG as solver is a bad choice.
-Indeed, the application of LU preconditioner on our symmetric matrix doens't give any guarantee on the symmetry of the resulting preconditioned matrix.
-As the CG solver is designed for symmetric matrices, the use of the combination LU + CG can fail.
+Indeed, the application of LU preconditioner on our symmetric matrix doesn't give any guarantee on the symmetry of the resulting preconditioned matrix.
+As the CG solver is designed for symmetric matrices, the use of the combination LU + CG can fail. **Proposed preconditioner/solver** :
-- Proposed preconditioner/solver : LU + Pre-only, Cholesky + CG or eventually use LU with BiCGStab instead of CG to deal with non symmetric matrices.
+ - LU + Pre-only,
+ - Cholesky + CG
+ - eventually use LU with BiCGStab instead of CG to deal with non symmetric matrices.
 - Proposed work/tests :
   - Check that the problem is coercive for all `b > 0` (see Bebendorf paper for example)
   - Check that the product `op( curl curl )[Hcurl] x op ( grad )[H1]` is zero to ensure the operators are not buggy